Tal-Rubin/APC523Project2020/README.md

 This is a work-in-progress.

 To run this project, download the .py files, and run Solver.py.
+In the future, Solver.py will be updated.
+Lax–Friedrichs Flux currently works only in finite-volume form (DGorder=1).
-In the future, Solver.py will be updated with Lax–Friedrichs Flux and a "Main" and "Post-Proc" files will be added.
+"Main" and "Post-Proc" files will be added.